Abstract

 Behavioral paradigms

-Throughout the experimental sessions (baseline, appetitive Pavlovian conditioning, Pavlovian fear conditioning, post-learning test; Figure 1b), the mice maintained their body weights at ∼ 85% of their pre-operation weights.
+Throughout the experimental sessions (baseline, appetitive Pavlovian conditioning, Pavlovian fear conditioning, post-learning test; Figure 1B), the mice maintained their body weights at ∼ 85% of their pre-operation weights.
 All sessions were conducted in the same operant chamber (21.6 Χ 17.8 Χ 12.7 cm) equipped with a house light, a speaker, a metal bar for fear Pavlovian conditioning, and a food dispenser for appetitive Pavlovian conditioning (MedAssociates).
 The operant chamber was placed in a sound-attenuating box, and each session had distinct contextual cues based on its type.
 Random assignment of mice was done to either the appetitive → fear or fear → appetitive group, indicating the order of valence conditioning.

-Prior to any conditioning, we assessed the basal freezing behavior and calcium activity in response to CSFood and CSShock were measured.
+Baseline: Prior to any conditioning, we assessed the basal freezing behavior and calcium activity in response to CSFood and CSShock were measured.
 Two CSs with different frequencies of CSs (either 4 kHz or 12 kHz, 10 s each; counter-balanced) were delivered 10 times, alternating with a 90 s inter-trial interval (ITI).
 The contextual cues for the baseline session consisted of white walls and floor.

-During this session, CSFood was paired with a pellet (20 mg sucrose pellet, Bioserv) for 20 trials per day, conducted over a period of 10 days.
+Pavlovian appetitive Conditioning: During this session, CSFood was paired with a pellet (20 mg sucrose pellet, Bioserv) for 20 trials per day, conducted over a period of 10 days.
 A 3-s delay was introduced between CSFood and the presentation of the food pellet to distinguish the offset of CSFood from the onset of food delivery.
 The ITI was set to 90 s.
 The floor of the chamber was covered with a white plastic panel, while the walls were kept transparent.
 The chamber was cleaned with a chlorine dioxide-based sterilant (Clidox-S) between each animal.

-In this session, CSShock was paired with a foot shock (0.5 mA) for 10 trials, conducted for 1 day.
+Pavlovian fear conditioning: In this session, CSShock was paired with a foot shock (0.5 mA) for 10 trials, conducted for 1 day.
 Similar to the appetitive conditioning, a 3-s delay was introduced between CSShock and the delivery of the foot shock to distinguish the offset of CSShock from the onset of shock.
 The contextual cues during this session included white walls, a grid floor for shock delivery, and a 1% acetic acid odor cue.
 The chamber was cleaned with 70% ethanol between each animal.

 Pre-processing calcium imaging data

-One week prior to the start of the experiment, imaging parameters such as focal planes and LED power were calibrated by screening calcium activity from CGaMP6m-expressing CeA GABAergic neurons.
+One week prior to the start of the experiment, imaging parameters such as focal planes and LED power were calibrated by screening calcium activity from GCaMP6m-expressing CeA GABAergic neurons.
 The screening session involved checking calcium signals using nVoke miniscope (Inscopix) at two focal planes (multiplane imaging) with LED power set at 40−70% depending on the GCaMP6m expression level.
 Calcium activity was acquired at 10 Hz per plane (20 Hz for alternating acquisition), and this final temporal resolution was used for the imaging data without further down-sampling.
 The fixed pre-set focal planes and LED power were maintained throughout the entire experiment to ensure consistency.

 To prevent prolonged exposure to the LED light, the Med Associates chamber sent a TTL pulse to turn on the LED 30 s before the CS onset and turn it off 30 s after the CS onset.
 Trial-structured multiplane imaging data were pre-processed through sequential concatenation and spatial down-sampled (spatial factor 4) using Inscopix Data Processing Software (IDPS).
 The IDPS was then utilized for the subsequent data processing steps, including motion correction, cell identification, and cell registration between planes or days.
 The following steps were followed: 1.
 Motion correction was performed multiple times as necessary until the image stabilized.
-2. The motion-corrected TIFF (tag image file format) file was reloaded for easier processing of multiplane registration.
+2. The motion- corrected TIFF (tag image file format) file was reloaded for easier processing of multiplane registration.
 3. Multiplane registration was conducted to eliminate imaging the same cells from multiple planes (minimum spatial correlation = 0.5, temporal correlation = 0.99).
 4. Cells were identified with a constrained non-negative matrix factorization algorithm for microendoscopic data (CNMF-E) (Zhou et al., 2018).
 5. Longitudinal registration was used for day 10 of appetitive and day 1 of aversive learning to compare how the same cell responded to appetitive vs. aversive stimuli.

 Identifying significantly responsive neurons

-We wish to identify neurons that are responsive to appetitive or fear stimuli (i.e. that display a difference in activity pre-versus post-stimulus).
+We wish to identify neurons that are responsive to appetitive or fear stimuli (i.e. that display a difference in activity pre- versus post-stimulus).
 However, the usual p-values derived from statistical analyses such as t-tests or Wilcoxon rank sum tests assume independence of data points, which is violated for neuronal calcium transients due to an inherent dependency between adjacent transient values.
 Consequently, a p-value computed assuming independence will lead to highly inflated measures of significance in the case of dependent data, and thus inaccurate interpretation of the data.
 A related issue is discussed in the Harris’ study along with suggested remedies (Harris, 2021).

 Therefore, to quantify the responsiveness of CeA neurons to appetitive vs. aversive stimuli, we rely on an alternative method for generating p-values based upon a variant of ‘circular shifting’ (Harris, 2021).
-The null hypothesis for this statistical test is that the calcium transients are non-responsive to the stimuli (formally, pre-stimulus and post-stimulus data are drawn from the same distribution).
+The null hypothesis for this statistical test is that the calcium transients are non-responsive to the stimuli (formally, pre-stimulus and post- stimulus data are drawn from the same distribution).
 To simulate hypothetical neuron data under the null hypothesis, we generated “null” calcium activity by circularly shifting the calcium trace of trials from randomly selected neurons (Step 1 in Figure 2B, red bar).
 Thus, the “null” calcium traces mimic the hypothetical situation where transients in calcium traces are unrelated to the experimental variables, while preserving calcium dependency dynamics.

 After generating “null” calcium activity as described above, we compared the test statistics based upon the observed data to the collection of test statistics obtained under the “null” calcium activity distribution; test statistics were obtained by summing Wilcoxon rank sum test (WRST) statistics across trials.